 I only really started writing (and setting a few crosswords) when I was invalided out of work for 18 months after ankle operations went wrong.
 It was originally a football injury – I'd been a schoolboy at Bristol Rovers and played a bit of part-time stuff with clubs like Farsley Celtic and Bangor City as I was posted around the country by the (then) Abbey National Building Society.
 I'd enjoyed my rugby and cricket as a schoolboy, too, but not too much golf.
 So I was never a player of golf as such, but it was to become a consuming passion for me, ironically when I couldn't play it, or other sport, any longer.

 Today Caryl and I still live happily together, having been in Milton Keynes since 1986.
-We celebrated our 40th wedding anniversary in August 2011, in what was a very happy year for us as a family.
+We celebrated our 46th wedding anniversary in August 2017, in what was a very happy year for us as a family.
 Both daughters are now married.
-Joanne, after spells at LSE and the Sorbonne, is a successful manager in Health sector (after marrying Anders) bringing up our first two grandchildren, Eva (now five) and Tom (three).
-Katy did her degree at Sheffield, and not to be outdone by her sister, she married sixth-form sweetheart Kenny, and they doubled the family grandchild count in one day...and what a day.
+Joanne, after spells at LSE and the Sorbonne, and (after marrying Anders), as a successful parliamentary lobbyist, then a manager with the Care Quality Commission, before bringing up our first two grandchildren, Eva (now nine) and Tom (seven).
+Katy did her degree at Sheffield, and, unlike her sister, settled for domesticity fairly quickly; and, not not to be outdone by her, she married sixth-form sweetheart Kenny, and they doubled the family grandchild count in one day...and what a day.
 Jackson and Billy Friday were born on a Friday − 11/11/11 − the Binary Twins.
 Since then Katy has gone on to eclipse her sister, her third son, Ray, being born on 10 October 2015.

 Life, although pretty hectic, can sometimes be very satisfying.
 When not working I love my sport, usually on TV these days – the coverage is so good.
-Of course I'm not as mobile as I was and can't keep up with the galleries at golf events, but I've managed to attend the last 14 Opens, albeit perched on a grandstand seat.
-I still like my football and rugby, particulary the Six Nations, and aim to see both these sports live at least once in a season if I can (I'm in my third year as a season ticket holder with the MK Dons, no less!).
+Of course I'm not as mobile as I was and can't keep up with the galleries at golf events, but I've managed to attend the last 16 Opens, albeit perched on a grandstand seat.
+I still like my football and rugby, particulary the Six Nations, and aim to see both these sports live at least once in a season if I can (I'm in my fifth year as a season ticket holder with the MK Dons, no less!).
 But if I had time to devote to one sport as a spectator, as the cross-country aspect of golf rules that sport out as too arduous these days, it would be to spend at least a day watching a cricket Test Match, especially an Ashes Test (I managed to get in the opening day of the series against the Aussies in Cardiff in 2015, before heading off to the Old Course).
-The shorter forms of cricket leave me a little cold, but even draped across a sofa, the atmosphere of an evenly-fought Test always gets to me.
-Another other great love is music: I have around 2000 classical CDs alone.
+The modern crash-bang forms of cricket used to leave me a little cold, but I am slowly coming round to the pace and innovation these abbreviated formats have brought in such a relatively short space of time.
+However, even draped across a sofa, the atmosphere of an evenly-fought Test always gets to me.
+Another other great love is music: I have around 2000 classical/opera/church music CDs alone.
 My muscial tastes are quite eclectic, all the same.
-I can happily tap away at the computer, perhaps devising a thorny, cunning cryptic crossword, while at the same time listening to a randomized selection on Media Player.
-In any one loop, the Beatles may pitch up next to Palestrina, Mozart to Simon and Garfunkel, Pergolesi to Leonard Cohen, even Wagner to Arthur Alexander.
+I can happily tap away at the computer, often plotting a thorny cunning cryptic crossword, while at the same time listening to a randomized selection on Media Player.
+In any one loop, the Beatles may pitch up next to Palestrina, Mozart to Simon and Garfunkel, Pergolesi to Leonard Cohen, even Wagner (when the sun is shining) to Arthur Alexander.
 That I am able to blend my work with my hobbies makes me feel very fortunate.

 And when time does allow for both of us to take a break, Caryl and I (members of the family, too) try to get away.
 We love driving around France, particularly, and have been returning to the Port Grimaud area of the South of France almost annually for 30 years.
 It is because of this I love French wine better than any other, especially the southern Burgundies – OK, Beaujolais!